 For the problem of exponential stability of (solutions of) \eqref{eq700} it is necessary to investigate in detail what assumptions must be placed on the quadruples $\left\{\alpha,\beta,\eta, \delta\right\}$ and $\left\{k_{02},k_{04},k_{12},k_{14}\right\}$ so that there exist constants $M,\varepsilon>0$ such that

 where we recall that $\left\|\,\cdot\,\right\|'_\mathbb{X}$ is equivalent to the energy norm for the initial/boundary-value problem \eqref{eq001}--\eqref{eq003d}.
 This question has been more or less settled in the papers \cite{Miloslavskii1985,Miloslavskii1983,MiloslavskiiEtAl1985,Roh1982} for the initial/boundary-value problem involving the standard boundary conditions of clamped, free, or hinged ends, and combinations thereof.
-For the case of generalised boundary conditions (in the sense as it is understood here) the problem is still open and requires a thorough investigation, among other things, of the Riesz basis property of the root vectors (eigen- and associated vectors) of the system operator $A$.
+For the case of generalised boundary conditions (in the sense as it is understood here) the problem is still open and requires a thorough investigation of the Riesz basis property.

 There are numerous problems in mechanics and mathematical physics which give rise to initial/boundary-value problems on networks (a good overview of several examples has very recently been given in \cite{AvdoninEdward2021}).
 Their stability properties can be studied by using recent developments in the mathematical analysis of differential equations on geometric graphs, along the lines, for example, of \cite{MahinzaeimEtAl2021}.
 There we studied the exponential stability problem for a stretched Euler--Bernoulli beam (that is $\alpha=\beta=\delta=0$ and $\eta<0$) on a star graph with three identical edges.
 However, it is not clear whether the methods in \cite{MahinzaeimEtAl2021} can be so modified as to encompass star-shaped networks of tubes conveying fluid.
 We plan to examine this, and other related questions, in a subsequent paper.